-And the results are simply perfect: some beautifully light, fluffy, flaky and buttery scones can you can make anywhere, from your caravan during your next camping trip to you backyard for a barbecue or simply your kitchen bench.
+And just like for these Cinnamon Rolls, No Knead Bread, Baked Apples and Banana Cake, the results are simply perfect: some beautifully light, fluffy, flaky and buttery scones can you can make anywhere, from your caravan during your next camping trip to you backyard for a barbecue or simply your kitchen bench.

 You can now pre-order the Remoska Tria and get 25% off plus free shipping when using the code "BakingJourney" at checkout! (valid only in Australia and New Zealand).

 This Remoska Recipe is seriously easy, especially because they require so few ingredients (scroll down to recipe card below for all quantities):